Bruno-Bells/dukka-test/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed all the dependencies in the requirements.txt
+* You have python 3.6 + installed on your OS

 ## Installing Receipt Generation